2025 Solar Incentives Guide for West Valley City, UT - Tax Credits & Rebates

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
+Some solar incentives may be provided by state and local governments.
 Like with federal incentives, these can include tax credits, rebates and more.
-Certain incentives are ongoing, while others are offered for only a limited time.
-Your local solar incentives could come from the Utah government, or from your specific county or municipality.
+Certain incentives are ongoing, while others are only available for a limited time.
+Solar incentives might be given by the Utah government, or by your county or municipality.

 Next Steps for Installing Solar in West Valley City